wp-plugins/360panoembed/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-This plugin allows you to easily embed a panorama created using Occiptal's 360 Panorama App.
+This plugin allows you to easily embed a panorama created using Occipital's 360 Panorama App.

 == Description ==

-I created this plugin to easily embed panoramas created by the 360 Panorama available for iPhone/iPad.
+This plugin allows users to easily embed panoramas created by the 360 Panorama app on iPhone/iPad.
 Some WordPress users cannot easily embed Javascript in posts or pages, especially if you switch between HTML and Visual mode in the editor.
-This shortcode will allow you to switch between views without losing your embed.
+This shortcode plugin will allow you to switch between views without losing your embedded panorama.

 == Usage ==

-To use it, merely call the shortcode in your post or page.
+To use it, call the shortcode in your post or page.

 Example: